isc-projects/forge/doc/example.md

   Working example
  -----------------
-We present you step-by-step instructions to set up example testing environment and run some Forge tests on Kea server.
+We present you step-by-step instructions to manualy set up example testing environment and run some Forge tests on Kea server.
-In this example we will use Ubuntu server 22.04.1 installed from ISO on two Virtual Machines.
+In this example we will use Ubuntu server 24.04.2 installed from ISO on two Virtual Machines.

-We used this image: https://releases.ubuntu.com/22.04.1/ubuntu-22.04.1-live-server-amd64.iso
+We used this image: https://releases.ubuntu.com/24.04.2/ubuntu-24.04.2-live-server-amd64.iso

 Other software used:
 * Virtual Box installed on HOST machine

-This guide was last tested on 10th November 2022.
+This guide was last tested on 30th June 2025.

   Setting up DUT (Device Under Test)
  ------------------------------------
 ### 1. Make VM for Kea Server
 Kea will need at least 20 GB of disk space for build process.
 (We recommend 80 GB to account for rebuilding without cleanup.)

+Assign at least 2 cores for Kea Machine.

 We make new VM with network settings as follows:
 * Adapter 1: NAT
 * Adapter 2: Host-Only Adapter _(in our case it automatically made vboxnet0)_
 * Adapter 3: Internal Network, write name you want to use for internal network

+Set promiscuous mode on Adaper 2 and 3 to Allow All.

 **(following instructions are meant to be executed on VM you choose to be Device Under Test)**

-### 2. Install Ubuntu Server 22.04.1
+### 2. Install Ubuntu Server 24.04.2
 Install Ubuntu from ISO using default settings and not installing additional services other than OpenSSH.

 After installation check IP address acquired on Adapter 2 _(in our case interface: enp0s8 ip: 192.168.58.6)._